 The Council regularly reviews its organisational structure as part of aligning resources with demand to deliver the priorities above.
 In addition, the progression with the Council's collaboration with South Norfolk Council has resulted in the establishment of one team across the two Councils.
-This includes a Corporate Management Leadership Team (CMLT), consisting of the Managing Director, three Directors, and eight Assistant Directors, as follows:
+This includes a Corporate Management Leadership Team (CMLT), consisting of the Managing Director, three Directors, the Monitoring Officer (Chief of Staff) and the Section 151 Officer (the Assistant Director Finance).
+CMLT is also supported by six Assistant Directors, as follows:

 The SPARK transformation programme has continued through the past year, with key transformational programmes being delivered across the Council.
 The One Team has internal consultants in place across the organisation to lead on changes and work with the service areas to drive forward efficiencies.
-The programme of work was impacted on by COVID-19, with staff being redeployed to other areas of the Council, where there was a critical need to help our Communities and residents.
 The transformational approach is designed around the three key philosophies outlined below.